ignatandrei/RSCG_Examples/book/about.md

 Please send me an email to ignatandrei@yahoo.com

-## I want to make a RSCG that will be usefull.
+## I want to make a RSCG that will be useful.
 How can I do ?

 In the  introduction I have put the links to get you started with RSCG .